JANUARY TO APRIL

 Next up, a return to the worlds of Stephen King’s Dark Tower saga for the seventh and concluding novel which is simply and aptly titled The Dark Tower.

-I’m 34% in on February 23, and I just added Hearts in Atlantis to my list of books to read/reread this year as it tells a related story that I remember very fondly from my first reading 15 or more years ago.
+I’m 34% in on February 23, and I just added Hearts in Atlantis to my list of books to eventually read/reread as it tells a related story that I remember very fondly from my first reading 15 or more years ago.
 Speaking of upcoming books, here are two I recently added to my list: Writings from Ancient Egypt by Toby Wilkinson and Your Best Body at 40+ by Jeff Csatari.

-On March 1, I finished part 2 of The Dark Tower.
+On March 1, I finished part two of The Dark Tower.
 Part three begins just shy of the half way mark (49% according to my Kindle) which is as good a time as any to excuse myself temporarily from Roland’s quest to scale The Dark Tower and save the universe.
 My fitness campaign is gaining momentum, so it feels like the right time to merge my exercise and reading habits.
 And since I am now technically in my 40s, Your Best Body at 40+ is the perfect choice.
 A quick read; I finished it the evening of March 3.

 From middle-aged health to tales from the distant past with Toby Wilkinson’s Writings from Ancient Egypt.
 I read his previous book, The Rise and Fall of Ancient Egypt, in 2015, and it was one of the most fascinating non-fiction books I’ve ever read.
 Hence, I was really excited to learn of this book a week or so ago.
 I finished it the morning of March 9 over breakfast and was not disappointed.